Transferring your ISA

 ISA transfers should take no longer than:

-- 15 working days for a cash ISA and a cash Lifetime ISA
+- 15 working days for transfers between cash ISAs

-If your transfer takes longer than this, contact your ISA provider.
+If your transfer takes longer than it should, contact your ISA provider.

 If you’re unhappy with the response, you can take the matter up with the Financial Ombudsman Service.